ZealanL/RLGymPPO_CPP/RLGymPPO_CPP/README.md

 Most of these tests involved training on simple and complex rewards for up to 10m steps, and more tests should probably be ran for much longer training sessions to confirm.

+## Transferring models between C++ and Python
+You can do this using the script `tools/checkpoint_converter.py`

+This script is very new, so if you find any bugs, let me know

 ## Dependencies
  - LibTorch (ideally with CUDA support)
     - Download from https://pytorch.org/get-started/locally/ by selecting "C++/Java" as your language